Kate Kane: 2009–2011: Detective Comics lead feature

-Batwoman appears in the miniseries Cry for Justice, a set-up for a new ongoing Justice League title.
-When the Justice League of America splits up following Bruce Wayne's death and a disastrous confrontation with the Shadow Cabinet, Green Lantern Hal Jordan leads a group of superheroes to Gotham to track down the supervillain known as Prometheus.
+Batwoman appears in the miniseries Justice League: Cry for Justice, a set-up for a new ongoing Justice League title.
+When the Justice League of America splits up following Bruce Wayne's death and a disastrous confrontation with the Shadow Cabinet, Green Lantern Hal Jordan leads a group of superheroes to Gotham to track down Prometheus.
 Kate is shown stalking the heroes from the rooftops after they encounter Clayface.
 Batwoman later contacts both Leagues at the JLA Watchtower, informing them she encountered and engaged supervillain Delores Winters, who mysteriously collapsed and died right as she was about to be taken into custody.
 The heroes request that Kate bring the body up to them, but she declines, telling them that she is much too busy due to a rash of criminal uprisings going on in Gotham.
 Firestorm is then sent to retrieve the corpse from Kate and bring it to the team, who discover that Dolores was forced into fighting using a mind-control device.
-In a text piece included in Justice League: Cry for Justice #6, writer James Robinson revealed that Batwoman was initially intended to be part of his new Justice League line-up, but this plan fell apart after Cry For Justice was shortened into a miniseries rather than an ongoing title.
+In a text piece included in Justice League: Cry for Justice #6, writer James Robinson revealed that Batwoman was initially intended to be part of his new Justice League line-up, but this plan fell apart after Cry for Justice was shortened into a miniseries rather than an ongoing title.
 This explains why Batwoman is present on the cover of the first issue, and why she was initially said to be a member of the team when the book was first announced.

 Later, Kate appears as part of Batman and Robin: Blackest Knight.
 Batwoman is kidnapped by cultists and taken to London for her to once again be sacrificed.
 She is sealed within a coffin and taken underground to the last remaining Lazarus Pit for the ritual to begin.
 She is saved by the timely intervention of Dick Grayson and British superheroes Knight and Squire.
 After learning that Grayson plans on placing Bruce Wayne's corpse into the Pit to revive him, Kate strongly protests, but he simply ignores her.
 True to Kate's warnings, Bruce (in reality an insane clone created by Darkseid) emerges from the Pit and attacks the heroes.
 As the battle takes place, the cultists who kidnapped Kate detonate explosives surrounding the Pit, causing a massive cave-in.
 Grayson discovers Kate, buried alive and paralyzed from the waist down.
 Using morphine from Grayson's utility belt, Kate deliberately commits suicide by overdose to be resurrected and healed by the nearby Pit.
 This plan is successful, and Kate returns to Gotham with the others.
 Furthermore, since Kate did technically die, the cultists consider their goal completed.
 Before leaving to return to her home, Grayson flirts with Kate by telling her that he has a thing for red-haired crime-fighters (a reference to his previous love interests, Barbara Gordon and Starfire), apparently unaware of Kate's sexuality.